zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 - *Digital elevation model*: terrain model in a raster format (a pixel grid such as .tiff).
 Only **projected raster data** can be used.
 Latitude/longitude "projections", such as WGS84 are not allowed.
 - *Observer/target points* have to be stored in a shapefile or other recognised vector formats.
 Lines or polygons cannot be used (unless broken up in points).
 Multi-point shapefiles will not work, neither.
 In case when point's coordinate system differ from the elevation model used, the vector data will be reprojected to match.

-[**I repeat** : do not use unprojected data in degrees (Lat/lon, WGS 84), such data is inappropriate for precision calculation.
+[I repeat: do not use **unprojected data** in degrees (Lat/lon, WGS 84), such data is inappropriate for precision calculation.
 Be sure to understand GIS projections before mailing me...]

 Modules
 =======